dominictarr/crdt/README.md

 set `key` to `value`. if `Row#set(obj)` is called instead all the keys in obj will update atomically.

-This causes a 'changes' event to be emitted, and an update message to be sent down the stream. (note, if the stream in not yet connected, that is okay, current state of the document is replicated as soon as the streams are connected.)
+This causes a 'change' event to be emitted, and an update message to be sent down the stream. (note, if the stream in not yet connected, that is okay, current state of the document is replicated as soon as the streams are connected.)